telerik/kendo-ui-core/docs/intro/widget-basics/data-attribute-initialization.md

 ### Set data-* Options

-Each widget configuration option can be set with a data attribute of the target element.
-Add the `"data-"` prefix to the name of the configuration option and specify the option value, e.g. `data-delay="100"`.
+Each configuration option can be set with the `data` attribute of the target element.
+Add the `"data-"` prefix to the name of the configuration option and specify the option value&mdash;for example, `data-delay="100"`.

 > **Important**
 >
 > The camelCase options are set through dash-separated attributes.
 For example, the [`ignoreCase`](/api/javascript/ui/autocomplete#configuration-ignoreCase) option of the AutoComplete is set through `data-ignore-case`.

 Options which start with `data` do not require an additional `"data"` in the attribute name.
-For example, the `dataTextField` option is set via the `data-text-field` attribute and `dataSource` is set via the `data-source` attribute.
+For example, the `dataTextField` option is set through the `data-text-field` attribute and `dataSource` is set through the `data-source` attribute.

-Complex configuration options are set as JavaScript object literals&mdash;`data-source="{data: [{name: 'John Doe'},{name: 'Jane Doe'}]}"`.
+Complex configuration options are set as JavaScript object literals&mdash;for example, `data-source="{data: [{name: 'John Doe'},{name: 'Jane Doe'}]}"`.

-The example below demonstrates how to configure Kendo UI widgets with data attributes.
+The following example demonstrates how to configure Kendo UI widgets with data attributes.

 ###### Example